2021 Year End Planning Checklist

 • While not a certainty, it is plausible that ordinary income rates and capital gain taxes may increase in 2022 if the Biden administration is successful in passing their proposed spending bill.

 • Consequently, it may make sense to realize income or capital gains in 2021.
-Think through your projected income and/or the possibility of a taxable (capital gain) event for the remainder of 2021 and for 2022.
+Think through your projected income and/or the possibility of a taxable (capital gain) event for the remainder of 2021 and 2022.

 Financial Readiness – below we highlight items that should be on your checklist each year.